awsdocs/amazon-rds-user-guide/doc_source/rds-on-outposts.md

 1. For the remaining sections, specify your DB instance settings\.

-   For information about each setting when creating a MySQL DB instance, see [Settings for MySQL DB Instances](USER_CreateInstance.md#USER_CreateInstance.Settings)\.

-   For information about each setting when creating a PostgreSQL DB instance, see [Settings for PostgreSQL DB Instances](USER_CreatePostgreSQLInstance.md#USER_CreatePostgreSQLInstance.Settings)\.
+   For information about each setting when creating a DB instance, see [Settings for DB Instances](USER_CreateDBInstance.md#USER_CreateDBInstance.Settings)\.

 1. Choose **Create database**\.